dr4Ke/git-preserve-permissions/README.md

 Save your permissions
 ---------------------
-Use `git preserve-permissions --save` to save permissions in a file named `.git-preserve-permissions`.
+Use `git preserve-permissions --save` to initiate the storage file.

-Commit this file to the current branch.
-It will be useful upon branch checkouts.

-Do it for each branch where you need to save permissions.
+Add this file to your repository: `git add .git-preserve-permissions`.

+Commit your changes.
+That's it.

+If you already have several branches, you should do this in all of them, as this file needs to exists to restore other files permissions.

 Check your permissions
 ----------------------